Ryangwaite/AWS-SAA-C02-Course/README.md

 Billing is per instance and hourly rate for that compute.
 You are billed for storage allocated.

-### 1.10.4.
-RDS Multi AZ (High-Availability)
+### 1.10.5.
+RDS High-Availability (Multi AZ)

 This is an option that you can enable on RDS instances.
 Secondary hardware is allocated inside another AZ.
 This is referred to as the standby replica or standby replica instance.
 The standby replica has its own storage in the same AZ as it's located.

 RDS enables synchronous replication from the primary instance to the standby replica.

 RDS Access ONLY via database CNAME.
 The CNAME will point at the primary instance.
 You cannot access the standby replica for any reason via RDS.

 The standby replica cannot be used for extra capacity.